 - Open Ended–I like toys that are open-ended and ready to be fueled by imagination!

 - Skill Enhancing— I especially love preschool toys that help develop motor skills, critical thinking, and language skills.

 - Spans Ages and Stages–And my favorite toys grow with my kids and will be loved through different ages and stages.

 Kids grow and change in amazing ways during the preschool years—and they do most of their learning through play!
-It makes sense to provide quality toys to enhance their development and creativity.
+It makes sense to provide quality preschool toys to enhance their development and creativity.
 I’ve created a list of our current favorites (many were also once loved by my teenagers).
-These are the toys my 3 year old twins come back to daily, and my kindergarten son still engages with regularly (a few of the toys are slight modifications of toys we own—some styles and items have changed since originally purchased—i.e., my wooden toy kitchen is now 14 years old)!
+These are the toys our twins came back to daily, and my son (even through kindergarten) engaged with regularly.
+(A few of the toys are slight modifications of toys we own—some styles and items have changed since originally purchased—i.e., my wooden toy kitchen is now 19 years old)!

 Why I love it: I discovered this button activity when looking for an educational toy to keep the twins busy around the age of 18 months.
 It felt like I hit the jack-pot!
 The board is large enough for 2 children to play together; it is perfect for practicing early fine motor skills, color recognition, and matching.
 Asher was 4 when we bought this toy, and he also loved playing with it!
 (Recommended Age: 18 months-4 years)